rackerlabs/rackspace-how-to/content/dedicated-hosting/windows-spheres-of-support-for-dedicated-and-managed-ops.md

 | Standard      | Yes       | Yes          | Yes             | Yes            |
 | Enterprise    | Yes       | Yes          | Yes             | Yes            |

-**Note**: Customers using an MSDN license for Microsoft SQL are free to install and run this edition of SQL.
-But Rackspace cannot provide a MSDN license, install MSDN software, monitor MSDN applications, or back up the MSDN applications up using Rackspace Managed Backup for MSSQL offering.
-Also note, the use production data in an instance licensed via MSDN is strictly prohibited.
+**Note**: Customers who use MSDN licenses for Microsoft SQL are free to install and run this edition of SQL.
+However, Rackspace cannot provide an MSDN license, install MSDN software, monitor MSDN applications, or back up the MSDN applications by using the Rackspace Managed Backup for MSSQL offering.
+Also note that the use of production data in an instance that is licensed via MSDN is strictly prohibited.

-## Supported Platforms for Microsoft SQL licenses
+## Supported platforms for Microsoft SQL licenses

 | Licensing                    | Managed Colo | Managed | Intensive | Managed Operations (Cloud) | Navigator (AWS) | Aviator (AWS) | Navigator (Azure) | Navigator (Azure) |
 |------------------------------|--------------|---------|-----------|----------------------------|-----------------|---------------|-------------------|-------------------|